elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 ```
 `ping_times` and `ping_ip` being the arguments that are supplied from the web page which can be seen above.

-Naturally, I went on to see how `_eval` handles this input,
+Naturally, I went on to see how `_eval` handles this input.
-accordingly I had to figure out where the symbol is located since it's an imported symbol that does not reside within `httpd` itself.
+Accordingly, I had to figure out where the symbol is located since it's an imported symbol that does not reside within `httpd` itself.
 ```sh
 router-fs$ readelf -d usr/sbin/httpd